planetar/bibbiGram/README.md

 The forementioned library depend on the ArduinoJson library in version 5.x which may conflict with dependencies of other libraries (it did for me).
 The solution is to provide the libraries in the same folder and include them in quotes.
 To make this work I edited UniversalTelegramBot.h, line 26 to read #include "ArduinoJson.h" (instead of #include <ArduinoJson.h>)

-Average.h supplies an easy way to build and get long- and shorttime averages of the measurements and CharStream.h (together with Streaming lirary) allows much nicer formatting of complex output lines to Serial.
+Average.h supplies an easy way to build and get long- and shorttime averages of the measurements and CharStream.h (together with Streaming library) allows much nicer formatting of complex output lines to Serial.

 Besides, U8g2lib cares for the display and Adafruit_BME280 does the sensor.
 ESP8266WiFi, WiFiClientSecure, EEPROM, DNSServer,ESP8266WebServer are requirements of WiFiManager or UniversalTelegramBot.